 In 2007, the stock market took a deep plunge and millions of people lost millions of dollars.
 In a way, for most people, the stock market is a little like gambling.
 Or, maybe it’s a lot like gambling.
 People like Warren Buffet got to where they are over a long period of time and by understanding the risks.
 He studied businesses and how they related to the market.
 I’m not preaching against the stock market, just that we need to understand any investment we make, and not just blindly follow “the herd”.

 Learn to shape your own future.
-Secure a handle on budget management, your IRA investments and plan for your future.
+Secure a handle on budget management, your IRA investments, and plan for your future.
 You are creating your own path.
-If you need it, get educated as quickly as possible.
+If you need it, get educated in areas that aren’t clear to you.
 We can provide you with suggestions to get you on track and help you to stay there.
 Continued education on how the financial world really works may be your best ongoing investment ever.
 Create a plan and stick to it.

 Today’s financial landscape is wacky at best.
 Knowing what to teach your kids is the tricky part. financial literacy means something different than it did only a few short years ago.

 Teaching them to invest, save, and generate revenue (like working or building a business) is at the top of my list.
 Maintaining a good credit score is important.
 Some things are still the same, like saving an emergency fund or learning about retiring with dignity.
 Some things change so fast we have little or no idea what happened until it’s all over (like the sub-prime lending fiasco).